laurencelundblade/t_cose/README.md

 (which is also very portable).
 Hence most of this section is about crypto library set up.

+Both cmake and make are supported.

+The cmake configuration is modern and supports packages for its dependencies and dependents.
+It works with cmake GUIs that let you configure options.
+It should find QCBOR and the crypto library fairly automatically, especially if they are installed as a cmake package.

+For cmake, the CRYPTO_PROVIDER parameter selects the library.
+For make there is a separate Makefile for each crypto library.

 ### QCBOR

-If QCBOR is installed in /usr/local, then the makefiles should find it.
-If not then QCBOR may need to be downloaded.
-The makefiles can be modified to reference it other than in /usr/local.
+If QCBOR is installed in a standard place like /usr/local, then it should be found automatically.

+QCBOR may need to be downloaded and installed.
+Doing a full cmake install of QCBOR works best as t_cose can pick up the headers and library paths automatically.
+Regular install is OK too and make or cmake is likely to find it.
+If not the path to it can be set in Makefile.xxx or by configuration options in cmake.

 ### Supported Cryptographic Libraries

 Here's three crypto library configurations that are supported.
 Others can be added with relative ease.

-#### Test Crypto -- Makefile.test
+#### Test Crypto

 This configuration should work instantly on any device and is useful to do a large amount of testing with, but can't be put to full